Blanca Rubio: Early life and education

 Blanca Rubio was born in Ciudad Juárez, Mexico, and first came to the United States with family to Winnie, Texas, where she lived as an illegal immigrant.
 She was deported back to Juárez, returned to Los Angeles illegally in 1977 with her family, and eventually became a citizen in 1994.
 Her younger sister, Susan Rubio, is a member of the California State Senate.

 Assemblywoman Blanca Rubio received her bachelor's degree in Business Administration and master's degree in Education with a Multiple Subject Teaching Credential from Azusa Pacific University.
 Rubio taught elementary school in Fontana Unified School District.
 In 2003, she was elected to Baldwin Park Unified School District Board of Education.
 She served for two terms as both President and Vice President.

 California State Assembly

 Assemblywoman Blanca Rubio is the Chair of Governmental Organization.
 The first Latina to ever serve as Chair of this Committee.
 She is also on the following Standing Committees, Banking and Finance, Insurance, Aging and Long-Term Care and Joint legislative Audit Committee.
 She serves as the Chair of the Select Committee on Domestic Violence.
 A subject that she is passionate about.
-Assemblywoman Rubio has authored and co-authored numerous bills that support victims of domestic violence, create opportunities for children within the foster care system, ensure our youngest students are given proper support to succeed in school, and support for immigrant communities.
+Assemblywoman Rubio has authored and co-authored numerous bills that support victims of domestic violence, create opportunities for children within the foster care system to ensure students are given proper support to attend in school, and support for immigrant communities.
 She co-sponsored SB 273 with her sister Susan Rubio, which would extend the statute of limitations for victims of domestic violence to 10 years from 3 years in certain cases, and require more training for police dealing with abuse victims.